Brightscout/mattermost-test-management/data/test-cases/plugins/jira/jira-server/jira-subscriptions/DM_Comment_notification_2.md

 1. Go to the connected Jira instance.
 2. Open the desired ticket on Jira board.
-3. Mention the desired user in the comments.
+3. Mention the desired user whose username contains ''@" in the comments.
 4. Go back to the connected MM server.

 **Expected**